The vihuela and guitar crossroads: looking for evidence

-Triple w/b/w contrasting lines in the “valleys” of the three ribs of the back and in the sides of the instrument (see Plate 1) are not set half-depth, as is indicated on the drawing, but are in their full thickness*.
+Triple w/b/w contrasting lines in the “valleys” of the three ribs of the back and in the sides of the instrument (see Plates 5) are not set half-depth, as is indicated on the drawing, but are in their full thickness (see Plates 6).
 So, in fact, they actually serve as spacers rather than purflings, as is indeed common with spacers in the sides and backs of many surviving guitars from the early 17th – mid 18th centuries.

 Projected onto a flat template, the spacer in the sides appears in a perfect straight line (the projection is not shown on the drawing).
 This serves as a further indication that the sides, together with the spacer lines, were assembled first on a flat surface and then bent to shape, in a similar way to the two-piece sides of the ‘Sanguino’ guitar discussed below (see Section II).
 One can also notice that the three ribs of the back that carry the spacers have (at about one-third stretch of their length) a slight inward tilt of their right and left halves.
 In other words, in the cross-sectional view of the ribs, there is a tendency to a V-shape, as opposed to a smooth curve.
 This kind of distortion could have occurred when both halves of the ribs and the middle spacers were all assembled together at a certain point of the back construction procedure.
 One can only speculate if this was carried out as a separate procedure (i.e. before the ribs were fixed in their corresponding places) or, alternatively, the ribs were built up “in situ” (next to the neighbouring ones) over the internal body mould.
 There is a noticeable degree of “freedom”, if not to say “inaccuracy”, in the way the middle spacers in back ribs appear on the original Dias vihuela (which, to some extent, could have been caused by the inevitable shrinkage and deformation of the wood during the instrument’s life).

-* This is easily checked by placing the body against the light (or by bringing a pointed torch next to the spacers) and observing it coming through the ivory lines and linen re-enforcement strips from the inside of the body.
-If the purfling lines had been set in half-depth (as is inscribed on the drawing) the light would, inevitably, be obstructed.
+Plate 6.
+A torch light placed next to one of the rib spacers can be clearly seen coming through the ivory lines and linen re-enforcement strips from the inside of the body.
+This would not be the case if the lines had been set in half-depth (as is indicated on the drawing).

 From the inscription on the drawing one gets the impression that the small pine, wedge-shaped blocks glued to the sides of the instrument are located directly underneath the ends of the two soundboard bars (below and above the sound hole), in other words, positioned in alignment with them.
 The number of these blocks, however, is not specified and their positioning on the side view of the instrument is not shown.